 This description on silicone implants is from the FDA ‘Guidance for Saline, Silicone Gel, and Alternative Breast Implants; Final guidance for Industry’ (1999).

-The FDA has a Breast Implants page and a Silicone Breast Implants page with general information.
+See FDA Breast Implants and FDA Silicone Breast Implants for general information.
 In 2011, the FDA listed an Update on the Safety of Silicone Gel-Filled Breast Implants.
-Another good resource is **The FDA’s Regulation of Silicone Breast Implants, which covers serious safety, ethical, and other concerns as well as FDA delays and inactions and how implant patients are used as guinea pigs with Dow, McGhan, Mentor, and other silicone breast implants.
+Another good resource is **The FDA’s Regulation of Silicone Breast Implants,** which covers serious safety, ethical, and other concerns as well as FDA delays and inactions and how implant patients are used as guinea pigs with Dow, McGhan, Mentor, and other silicone breast implants.

 Currently approved U.S. silicone breast implant manufactures: Allergan, Mentor, and Sientra